-Factor FactorModerate stress-factorStrong stress-factor(0.125 points)(0.25 points) Specialization (0,125 points) Specialization in insurance of less known risks 5 .
-Conditions: (0,25 points) Specialization in insurance of less known risks.
-Conditions: insurances in the insurance portfolio is between 25% and 40%. portfolio is more than 40%.
-2. The risks of these types of insurance are not reinsured (the share of reinsured contributions in the total contributions is less than 5% or net retention 6 contains risks exceeding 50% of equity) or risks are reinsured in companies with low reliability ratings (the rating is lower than BB- according to international scale).
-Contributions dynamics 1.
+Factor Moderate stress-factor (0,125 points) Strong stress-factor (0,25 points) Specialization Specialization in insurance of less known risks .
+Conditions: Specialization in insurance of less known risks.
+Conditions: 1.
+The share of these types of insurance in the insurance portfolio is more than 40%.
+40%.
+2. The risks of these types of insurance are not reinsured (the share of reinsured contributions in the total contributions is less than 5% or net retention contains risks exceeding 50% of equity) or risks are reinsured in companies with low reliability ratings (the rating is lower than BB- according to international scale). - Contributions dynamics 1.
 Sharp increase of contributions : For companies from 1 st to 3 rd size 1.
 Sharp increase of contributions : For companies from 1 st to 3 rd size classes: classes:

-5 Less known risks in this Methodology mean risks for which significantly large amount of statistical data on insured events is not available.
+&lt;sup>5 Less known risks in this Methodology mean risks for which significantly large amount of statistical data on insured events is not available.
 In this case the company can't assess the probability of future losses.

-6 Net retention - in insurance, this is the insurance policies amount still in the books after subtracting cancellations and lapsed policies from new policies written (the amount of coverage a company retains for a specific risk after deducting reinsurance).
+&lt;sup>6 Net retention - in insurance, this is the insurance policies amount still in the books after subtracting cancellations and lapsed policies from new policies written (the amount of coverage a company retains for a specific risk after deducting reinsurance).